ABOUT NOVA SCOTIA

 What is the weather like in Nova Scotia?

 Nova Scotia weather can be summed up into one word – moderate.
 It rarely gets extremely hot or extremely cold.
-The daily temperature does fluctuate both by time of day and by your proximity to the ocean.
+The daily temperature does fluctuate both by the time of day and by your proximity to the ocean.
 If you spend the morning in Halifax, the afternoon in Wolfville and end up in Yarmouth in the evening – the weather and temperature can be quite different.
 Having a fleece or knit sweater on hand for easy layering will keep you comfortable wherever you are.

 For further information on Nova Scotia, please check the following websites: